JCkang23/dFresh-23-2.0/README.md

     - [X] Store messages in the order they've been sent in a Google DataBase
     - [X] Read messages sent by other users
     - [X] Enable the keyboard on a device and disable it when tapping anywhere else than on the keyboard

+  # Unit _ 10 - Final Project Submission

+**Features**

+- [X] User authentication page to access the data of the Tab Bar
+- [X] Implementation of a Tab Bar that displays several pages/features
+    - [X] Authentication errors alert
+    - [X] Grid on the homepage that will contain water supplies
+- [X] Authentication errors alert
+- [X] Grid on the homepage that will contain water supplies
+- [X] Operational message chatbot
+    - [X] Store messages in the order they've been sent in a Google DataBase
+    - [X] Read messages sent by other users
+    - [X] Enable the keyboard on a device and disable it when tapping anywhere else than on the keyboard

+**Coming soon Features (Optional)**

+- [ ] List of several water supplies(UItableview)
+- [ ] Favorites page where users can store information to review later
+- [ ] User Chat page to send some comments/thoughts about the app
+- [ ] User settings page to track their settings and subscriptions/payments

+# Walkthrough Video